 - Copies of cancelled checks may be used to support reimbursement of expenses paid from a personal checking account.

-Because Johns Hopkins University is a tax-exempt institution, taxes that are charged on the purchase of books, supplies, computer equipment, etc, will not be included in the reimbursement.
+Since Johns Hopkins University is a tax-exempt institution, taxes that are charged on the purchase of books, supplies, computer equipment, etc, will not be included in the reimbursement.
 Taxes on lodging, airline travel, and meals in restaurants will be reimbursed.

 The departmental travel administrator processes all reimbursements for travel through the TRIP function in SAP.